 It’s the same with the way your terminal is set up and used.
 Get into the habit of batching transactions within 24 hours to lower the number of transactions for that period and to reduce processing fees.
 This method is more cost-effective than batching every few days or a couple of times per week.
 The longer you wait to settle the batch, the higher the fees and rates from the credit card companies.

-Accept The Cards That Work Well For Your Business
+7. Accept Cards That Work Well For Your Business

 Not all credit cards are treated equally.
 Certain credit cards/debit cards cost more to process than others.
 You need to choose to accept the cards that work best for your business.
-To onset costs of more expensive card types, make sure you’re meeting as many qualifying requirements as possible.
+To offset the costs of more expensive card types, make sure you’re meeting as many qualifying requirements as possible.

 Too many processors bundle and hide fees within other charges.
 Some fees shouldn’t even be added at all, let alone hidden.
 Take a look at your next merchant services bill and ask yourself what these additional fees are actually for.

-The merchant account services industry is notorious for its markups and hidden fees.
+Merchant account providers are notorious for high markups and hidden fees.
 With Stax, you’ll never be charged unnecessary fees.
-We offer you subscription-based credit card processing at a direct cost.
+Stax offers subscription-based credit card processing at a direct cost.
 This means zero markups, zero hidden fees, and no contract.
-Click here to get your personal Business Savings Assessment and find out just how much you can save by switching to Stax.
+Contact Stax to discover how you can get the lowest credit card processing fees.